• Facebook

 Business, Commercial, Sale & Purchase

 In the last few months we have been helping several people as they purchase businesses.
 At the same time there have been other clients who are selling their business.
 It seems like for both sets of people there are some basic questions that they always have.
 This article tries to answer and clarify with some answers to some of the common points regarding the usual process involved and what documentation is required.
-A part 2 then deals with what the agreement for sale and purchase would normally cover.
+Part 2 then deals with what the agreement for sale and purchase would normally cover.
 While this is written from the point of view of a Purchaser, it will also raise the same issues that a Seller will need to think through.

 So, what are you actually buying?